jvm-repo-rebuild/reproducible-maven-HEAD/README.md

 when reproducibility work has not yet been done, it's sad to discover the issue after having done a release with the whole legal process.

-For the many Apache Maven sub-projects, We need to check reproducibility of latest SNAPSHOT/master HEAD to identify issues before releasing.
+For the many Apache Maven sub-projects, we need to check reproducibility of latest SNAPSHOT/master HEAD to identify as much as possible issues before releasing.

 ## Reproducibility Results